About Sir John Templeton

 From a Small Town to Wall Street

-As both a groundbreaking philanthropist and legendary investor, Sir John Marks Templeton spent a lifetime dedicated to open-mindedness.
-Born on November 29, 1912, in Winchester, Tennessee, he graduated near the top of his class from Yale University (1934) and won a Rhodes Scholarship to Balliol College, Oxford, where he earned a law degree (1936).
+Sir John Marks Templeton was born on November 29, 1912, in Winchester, Tennessee.
+He graduated near the top of his class from Yale University (1934) and won a Rhodes Scholarship to Balliol College, Oxford, where he earned a law degree (1936).
 Templeton embarked on his Wall Street career in 1938, when he began conceiving and launching some of the world’s most successful international investment funds.
 In 1954, he established the Templeton Growth Fund, which pioneered the use of globally diversified mutual funds.
 Money magazine would hail him as “arguably the greatest global stock picker of the century.”

 A Pioneering Philanthropic Vision